What is the Jail Library Service?

 What types of materials are popular?

-The Jail Library collection consists of approximately 6,000 titles, split roughly in half between fiction and non-fiction.
-Items for the collection are purchased with the materials budget provided by the MCCC in addition to items selected from donations to MCPL's Friends of the Library Bookstore.
-Specific items that are unavailable in the dedicated Jail Library collection can be requested by inmates from MCPL's general collection.
+The collection consists of approximately 6,000 titles, split roughly in half between fiction and nonfiction.
+Items for the collection are purchased with the materials budget provided by MCCC in addition to items selected from donations to the Friends of the Library Bookstore.
+Items unavailable in the Jail Library collection can be requested from our general collection.

-Inmates typically want the same blockbuster titles and high demand authors that are popular among other library customers.
-Even though many of the requests parallel the main library's clientele, there are some subjects, trends, and materials that hold particular interest for the jail population.
-The jail library collection has been developed to meet the recreational, educational, and informational needs of the inmates.
-Highly requested non-fiction subjects include recovery and substance abuse, reentry, bibles and other religious materials, test preparation, career resources, reference, parenting materials, health and fitness, and legal materials.
-Highly requested fiction genres include westerns, science fiction, urban fiction, horror, and mysteries.
+Inmates typically want the same blockbuster titles and high-demand authors that are popular among other Library patrons, however, there are some subjects, trends, and materials that hold particular interest for the Jail Library population.
+The Jail Library collection was developed to meet the recreational, educational, and informational needs of the inmates.
+Highly requested materials include those about recovery and substance use disorder, re-entry, bibles and religion, test preparation, career resources, reference, parenting, health and fitness, legal, and fiction––including westerns, science fiction, urban fiction, horror, and mysteries.